eCom-dev5/Verta---A-LLM-Chatbot_blog/project/6-logging.md

 - Token usage and response generation at each stage.

 ### 2. Optimizing Model Performance
-With LangFuse, we track tokens consumed during input, output, and metadata retrieval.
+With [LangFuse](https://langfuse.com/), we track tokens consumed during input, output, and metadata retrieval.
 These insights guide us in:
 - Reducing unnecessary token usage.
 - Adjusting prompts for better LLM responses.

 ### 3. Deployment and Version Rollback
-Using Cloud Run logs, we monitor deployments and quickly identify unstable revisions.
+Using [Cloud Run](https://cloud.google.com/run) logs, we monitor deployments and quickly identify unstable revisions.
 If something breaks, rolling back is seamless:
-1. Navigate to the Cloud Run **Revisions** tab.
+1. Navigate to the [Cloud Run](https://cloud.google.com/run) **Revisions** tab.
 2. Select the previous stable revision.
-3. Redirect 100% traffic to it with one click.
+3. Redirect 100% of traffic to it with one click.

 ### 4. Analyzing User Interactions
-LangFuse logs help us understand user behavior:
+[LangFuse](https://langfuse.com/) logs help us understand user behavior:
 - Which queries are most common.
-- How often users find responses helpful (tracked via feedback).
+- How often do users find responses helpful (tracked via feedback).